 - Encrypted backups, using GnuPG.

-See the tutorial for examples of how to use Obnam.
+See the tutorial, and below for links to the manual, which has examples of how to use Obnam.

 Obnam can do push or pull backups, depending on what you need.
 You can run Obnam on the client, and push backups to the server, or on the server, and pull from the client over SFTP.
 However, access to live data over SFTP is currently somewhat limited and fragile, so it is not recommended.